ioBroker/ioBroker.zigbee/README.md

 ### Silicon Labs SoC

 Support for [Silicon Lab Zigbee](https://www.silabs.com/wireless/zigbee) based adapters is experimental.
-The initial support for EZSP v8 is still not yet considered stable and the project is in need of more developers volunteering to help with this integration.
+The initial support for EZSP v8 is still not yet considered stable, and the project is in need of more developers volunteering to help with this integration.
 Please refer to the respective documentation on [this page](https://www.zigbee2mqtt.io/guide/adapters/) and [ongoing development discussion](https://github.com/Koenkk/zigbee-herdsman/issues/319) with regards to the state of Silabs EmberZNet Serial Protocol (EZSP) adapter implementation integration into the zigbee-herdsman and zigbee-herdsman-converters libraries which it depends on.

 ### ZiGate SoC

 Support for [ZiGate](https://zigate.fr) based adapters is experimental.
-The initial support for ZiGate is still not yet considered stable and the project is in need of more developers volunteering to help with this integration.
+The initial support for ZiGate is still not yet considered stable, and the project is in need of more developers volunteering to help with this integration.
 Please refer to the respective documentation on [this page](https://www.zigbee2mqtt.io/guide/adapters/) and [ongoing development discussion](https://github.com/Koenkk/zigbee-herdsman/issues/242) with regards to the state of ZiGate adapter implementation into the zigbee-herdsman and zigbee-herdsman-converters libraries which it depends on.

 ## Work with adapter

 ![](docs/tutorial/zigbee.png)

-To start the driver, you must specify the name of the port on which the Zigbee-module (stick) is connected.
+To start the driver, you must specify the name of the port on which the Zigbee module (stick) is connected.
 Usually this is the port `/dev/ttyACM0` or `/dev/ttyUSB0` for the UART-connection.
 Or you can find with `ls -l /dev/serial/by-id` the device direct.

 open the settings and change port
 ![](docs/tutorial/settings.png)

-For Windows this will be the COM port number.
+For Windows, this will be the COM port number.

-Starting from version 1.0.0 you can also use *tcp connection* for cases using esp8266 (or other microcontrollers) as serial-bridge.
+Starting from version 1.0.0, you can also use *tcp connection* for cases using esp8266 (or other microcontrollers) as serial-bridge.
 For example `tcp://192.168.1.46:8880`.
 Read more info here https://www.zigbee2mqtt.io/information/connecting_cc2530#via-an-esp8266

-To connect devices, you need to switch the Zigbee-coordinator to pairing mode by pressing the green button.
+To connect devices, you need to switch the Zigbee coordinator to pairing mode by pressing the green button.
 The countdown will begin (60 seconds) until the device connectivity is available.
 To connect Zigbee devices in most cases, just press the pairing button on the device itself.
 But there are features for some devices.
 More information about pairing with devices can be found [here (in English)](https://www.zigbee2mqtt.io/getting_started/pairing_devices.html)

 After successful pairing, the device appears in the configuration panel.
-If the device appears in the configuration panel but has the type "undefined", then this is an unknown device and can not be work with it.
+If the device appears in the configuration panel but has the type "undefined", then this is an unknown device and cannot be worked with it.
 If the device is in the list of available devices, but added as "undefined", then try to remove the device and add it again.

 The devices connected to the Zigbee-network and inform the coordinator of their status and events (button presses, motion detection, temperature change).
 This information is reflected in the ioBroker object-states.
 Some ioBroker states have feedback and send commands to the zigbee-device when the value changes (switching the state of the outlet or lamp, changing the scene or the brightness of the lamp).